Malix-Labs/awesome_atomic/readme.md

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.
-We need more nix resources so if you have good ones please consider PRing one
+We need more nix resources so if you have good ones please consider PRing one.

+If you don't know how to use git then file an issue and leave a link, I'll integrate it into the list!